sailscastshq/docs.sailscasts.com/docs/klean-ui/components/dialog.md

 Opening with `showModal()` puts the element in the top layer.
 The browser owns the inert background, modal focus containment, initial focus, Escape behavior, and the native `<form method="dialog">` completion path.
-Klean adds controlled state observation, a `closedby` fallback, safe scroll restoration, and caller-winning Tailwind defaults.
+Klean adds controlled state observation, exact invoker focus return, a `closedby` fallback, safe scroll restoration, and caller-winning Tailwind defaults.

 Every Dialog needs an accessible name.
 Point `aria-labelledby` at a visible heading or provide `aria-label`.
 Use `aria-describedby` for a short description;